Aftermath of World War II: Demise of the League of Nations and the founding of the United Nations

 As a general consequence of the war and in an effort to maintain international peace, the Allies formed the United Nations (UN), which officially came into existence on 24 October 1945.
 The UN replaced the defunct League of Nations (LN) as an intergovernmental organization.
 The LN was formally dissolved on 20 April 1946 but had in practice ceased to function in 1939, being unable to stop the outbreak of World War II.
 The UN inherited some of the bodies of the LN, such as the International Labour Organization.

-League of Nations mandates, mostly territories that had changed hands in World War I, became United Nations Trust Territories.
-South-West Africa, an exception, was still governed under terms of the original mandate.
+League of Nations mandate, mostly territories that had changed hands in World War I, became United Nations trust territories.
+South West Africa, an exception, was still governed under terms of the original mandate.
 As the successor body to the League, the UN still assumed a supervisory role over the territory.
-The Free City of Danzig, a semi-autonomous city state that was partly overseen by the League, became part of Poland.
+The Free City of Danzig, a semi-autonomous City-state that was partly overseen by the League, became part of Poland.

 The UN adopted The Universal Declaration of Human Rights in 1948, "as a common standard of achievement for all peoples and all nations."
 The Soviet Union abstained from voting on adoption of the declaration.
-The US did not ratify the social and economic rights sections.
+The U.S. did not ratify the social and economic rights sections.

 The five major Allied powers were given permanent membership in the United Nations Security Council.
 The permanent members can veto any United Nations Security Council resolution, the only UN decisions that are binding according to international law.
 The five powers at the time of founding were: the United States of America, the United Kingdom, France, the Soviet Union and the Republic of China.
 The Republic of China lost the Chinese Civil War and retreated to the island of Taiwan by 1950 but continued to be a permanent member of the Council even though the de facto state in control of mainland China was the People's Republic of China (PRC).
 This was changed in 1971 when the PRC was given the permanent membership previously held by the Republic of China.
 Russia inherited the permanent membership of the Soviet Union in 1991 after the dissolution of that state.